 Superficial Venous Thrombosis

-Even a slight injury can cause a varicose vein to become inflamed.
+Even a slight injury can cause a varicose vein to become inflamed (phlebitis).
 Unlike deep vein thrombosis, which causes very little inflammation, superficial venous thrombosis involves a sudden (acute) inflammatory reaction that causes the blood cot (thrombus) to adhere firmly to the vein wall and lessens the likelihood that it will break loose.
 Unlike deep veins, superficial veins have no surrounding muscles to squeeze and dislodge a blood clot.
 For these reasons, superficial venous thrombosis rarely causes a blood clot to break loose (embolism).

 Migratory phlebitis or migratory thrombophlebitis is superficial venous thrombosis that repeatedly occurs in normal veins.
 It may indicate a serious underlying disorder, such as cancer of an internal organ.
 When migratory phlebitis and cancer of an internal organ occur together, the disorder is called Trousseau syndrome.